confdc -c [-a | --annotate

 The following example treats all warnings except the warning for dependency mismatch as errors:

-$ confdc -c --fail-on-warnings -W TAILF_DEPENDENCY_MISMATCH
+$ confdc -c --fail-on-warnings -W TAILF_DEPENDENCY_MISMATCH-w

 ErrorCode

-Do not report the warning ErrorCode
+Do not report the warning ErrorCode,

-even if --fail-on-warnings
+even if --fail-on-warnings is given.

-must be a warning.
+ErrorCode must be a warning.

-to get a listing of all
+Use --list-errors to get a listing of all

 errors and warnings.